 Plasmids, AMR and bacteriophages

 The plasmids in the isolates BKQT8S and BKQU3X have an average GC content of 45.94% for each isolate.
 Both isolates had 3 plasmid replicons of the IncHI1 type (IncFIAHI1, IncHI1A and IncHI1BR27) Table 2.
-The plasmids are typed as IncHI1 PST2 using pubMLST (37).
+The plasmids typed as IncHI1 PST2 using pubMLST (37).
 A blastn comparison using Megablast shows high levels of similarity between the plasmids (Figure 3A).
 Comparing the plasmids to the pHCM1 plasmid isolated from the CT18 strain (AL513383.1) indicates a loss of coding sequences in an area with antimicrobial resistance determinants (Figure 3A).
-The two plasmid sets have a notable difference in coding sequences in two regions.
+The two plasmid sets have a notable difference to pHCM1 in coding sequences in two regions.
 The first region is located between HCM1.149 and HCM1.175 of the pHCM1 plasmid.
 This region has a loss of  17 coding sequences in the plasmids from Malawi.
 Five of these coding sequences are associated with a mercury resistance operon and 1 AMR gene (dhrA14) has relocated to a different area of the Malawi plasmid.
 The second region is between HCM1.194 and HCM1.252.
 This region has been inverted in the Malawian plasmids.
-The region with the inversion has seen a loss of 13 coding sequences.(38) Among them are five mercury resistance-associated genes and two AMR genes (catA1 and alph(6)-ld).
+The region with the inversion has seen a loss of 13 coding sequences, reducing in size from ~40kb to ~20kb.
+Some of the lost genes include mercury resistance genes and the two AMR genes catA1 and aph(6)−Id.
+These two AMR genes are responsible for resistance to chloramphenicol and aminoglycosides respectively.
+Our plasmid maintained aminoglycosides resistance genotype by maintaining a copy of aph(3'')−Ib.
+The plasmid in our collection has managed to maintain its resistance genotype while removing the metal resistance genes which are unnecessary for infection in humans.
+These changes in the structure of the plasmid could indicate adaptation of the plasmid in the host specific pathogen which could lead to a Typhi population which persistently carry the plasmid without relocating the resistance cassette to the chromosome (38).
+The rearrangements in the plasmid that relocated all the AMR genes to a single location, allow for centralized control of transcription of these genes which may lead to better control over the AMR phenotype for isolates carrying this particular plasmid.
 The AMR genes are highlighted in the ring showing the coding sequences of the reference plasmid (Figure 3A).
 Figure 3B further highlights the region in comparison to the pHCM1 plasmid.

-The lineage 4.1.1 isolate, 1017142, did not carry any acquired resistance genes.
-The H58 isolate A58390, also did not carry any acquired resistance genes but encoded a gyrA_S83F point mutation which is associated with reduced susceptibility to fluoroquinolones.
+Neither lineage 4.1.1 isolate, 1017142 nor the H58 isolate A58390 carried any acquired AMR genes, however there was a gyrA_S83F point mutation in A58390 which is associated with reduced susceptibility to fluoroquinolones.
 This was the only isolate with mutations in the DNA gyrase.
-The other two isolates each carried acquired resistance genes (blaTEM-1d, sul2, aph(3”)-lb, dfrA14 and tet(B)) on the plasmid which are known to cause resistance to beta-lactams, sulfonamides, aminoglycoside, trimethoprime and tetracyclines.
+The other two isolates each carried acquired resistance genes (blaTEM-1d, sul2, aph(3”)-lb, dfrA14 and tet(B)) on the plasmid which are known to cause resistance to beta-lactams, sulfonamides, aminoglycoside, trimethoprim and tetracyclines.

 Running PHASTER on the assemblies reveals at least 4 intact bacteriophages, 1 questionable phage call and some incomplete bacteriophages per isolate Figure 4.
 Isolate BKQU3X and BKQT8S show similarity in the number of bacteriophage species per region and the completeness of the bacteriophages in these regions (Figure 4).
 Both isolates contain phages similar in composition and size (Figure 4B).